-If you own a newer Windows (8 or above), the blue screen is much more simple, you get a window something similar to the one below.
-Most of the time the stop error is caused by a faulty hardware or a driver.
-In this article we will go through some of the common error messages you can get with the Blue Screen of Death and will take a look at how each problem can be resolved.
+Blue Screen of Death is a result of a fatal system error on a Windows system.
+The Desktop blue screen is always an unwelcome sight and can cause a lot of frustration.
+In the version of Windows older than Windows 8, when you encounter Blue Screen of Death, your computer will be forced to turn off.
+Still, more importantly, you will see a code displayed on the screen.
+This code is only displayed for a second or so, which makes reading the code very difficult.
+Still, luckily Windows creates a dump file after the crash containing all the necessary information for troubleshooting the issue.
+If you own a newer Windows (8 or above), the blue screen is much simpler, and you get a window similar to the one below.
+Most of the time, the stop error is caused by faulty hardware or a driver.
+In this article, we will go through some of the common error messages you can get with the Blue Screen of Death and will look at how each problem can be resolved.

 Error 0x0000000a or IRQL_NOT_LESS_OR_EQUAL Error

-Stop Error 0x0000000a usually occurs during the installation process of Windows and is also known as the IRQL_NOT_LESS_OR_EQUAL error.
-Apart from occurring during the installation process, just like any other error, it can be caused by various other issues as well, for example, a broken driver, hardware compatibility issues, and corrupted files are just some of the under underlying causes of error 0x0000000a.
+Stop Error 0x0000000a usually occurs during the installation of Windows and is also known as the IRQL_NOT_LESS_OR_EQUAL error.
+Apart from occurring during the installation process, just like any other error, it can be caused by various other issues as well.
+A broken driver, hardware compatibility issues, and corrupted files are some of the underlying causes of error 0x0000000a.
 So how do you resolve the problem?
 Here are a couple of solutions.

 Solution 1: Keep your Windows up to date

-Always make sure you have the latest version downloaded as this will ensure that you have the most recent patches installed.
-Having the latest version of Windows will help you avoid issues such as the 0x0000000a or so.
+Always make sure you have the latest version downloaded, as this will ensure that you have the most recent patches installed.
+Having the newest version of Windows will help you avoid issues such as the 0x0000000a or so.

 Solution 2: Update your Driver

-The 0x0000000a error can be caused by an outdated or faulty driver.
+An outdated or faulty driver can cause the 0x0000000a error.
 In this case, you have to make sure all your drivers are up to date.
 A tool that can assist you in keeping your drivers working is Driver Easy.
 Download the program and scan your computer for any driver issues, then update them accordingly.

 Error 0x000000c5 or Corrupted Hard Drive

 Error 0x000000c5 is most commonly caused by a corrupted hard drive.
-The hard drive stores all the information necessary for the computer to function, so if the hard drive gets corrupted, it will have an effect on the entire system.
-Other causes that can lead to error 0x000000c5 include corrupted RAM and software, driver issues and virus attacks.
+The hard drive stores all the information necessary for the computer to function, so if the hard drive gets corrupted, it will affect the entire System.
+Other causes that can lead to error 0x000000c5 include corrupted RAM and software, driver issues, and virus attacks.
 Here is what you can do to fix error 0x000000c5.